Frequently asked questions

-We install UL-Listed waterproof flashings for all roofing types, which are guaranteed leak-free for their lifetime (a 25-year manufacturer warranty).
-For most roofing types, 4 to 5-inch lag screws are driven into the roof rafters for a strong attachment and a reliable seal.
+We install UL-Listed waterproof flashings and sealants for all roofing types, which are guaranteed leak-free for their lifetime.
+For most roofing types, 4-1/2 inch lag screws are driven into the roof rafters for a strong attachment.
 With metal standing-seam roofs, our hardware can clamp directly to the metal seam without making penetrations.

-The mounting system is also engineered to meet the local snow loads (usually 25 to 50 pounds per square foot) and 100 mph or higher wind speeds.
+The mounting system is also engineered to meet the local snow loads (25 to 50 pounds per square foot) and 100 mph or higher wind speeds.